it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/network_monitoring.rst

 We don't recommend investing in an :term:`IDS` at the |Maturity1| maturity.

-While it can provide protection in any network environment, there are more fundamental steps to take, as described in the :doc:`|Maturity1| description <maturity_bp_mapping>`.
+While it can provide protection in any network environment, there are more fundamental steps to take, as described in the :ref:`this description <maturity-mapping-to-bp-maturity-one-description>`.

 |Maturity2| and |Maturity3| Maturities
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

 #.
 Consider investing in an :term:`IDS` or :term:`IPS`.

    * The Albert sensor and service is a low-cost way to do this that is optimized for use in the election offices and other state, local, tribal, and territorial governments.
 Contact  |eiisac_email| to get information about Albert.

 -----------------------------------------------